 The basket underneath the Bugaboo Butterfly is amazing and it even has mesh sides.
 I had no problems pushing it around on uneven ground and it does fold down (with a little push), although the carry strap does get lost into the stroller.

-The stroller is heavier than the Yoyo and various others and most importantly the seat fabric wears off after just a few weeks making the stroller looked like it’s been used for thousand years.
+The stroller is heavier than the Yoyo and various others and most importantly the seat fabric wears off after just a few weeks making the stroller look like it’s been used for thousand years.
 The same goes for the frame – I can’t think of any other stroller that scratched so easily as this one.

 Pros: